Regressive Features of the Tax System

 Gambling, an important non-tax revenue source, also contributes to the regressivity of the state’s overall revenue structure.
 A Brookings Institution study shows that all income groups pay approximately the same dollar amount each year for lottery tickets.
 As a result, the lottery costs more as a share of income to lower-income participants.

 Increased reliance on tobacco taxes and gambling has increased the tax burden on low-income taxpayers.
-In 2004 voters approved an 80-cent per pack increase in the cigarette tax and comparable increases in other tobacco taxes.
-This tax adds $150 per year to the tax bill of even a relatively light smoker.
-This tax is justified by the fact that it funds health programs and it may discourage tobacco use.
-This amounts to 2 percent of income for the bottom 20 percent of taxpayers.
-The new state lottery and tribal gaming acts passed at the same time have similar regressive effects.
+In 2004 voters approved an 80-cent per pack increase in the cigarette tax and comparable increases in other tobacco taxes, and the Legislature added another $1.00 in 2018.
+These increases add $200 per year to the tax bill of even a relatively light smoker.
+Expanded tribal gaming has similar regressive effects.

 Elimination of the state estate tax has helped only the wealthiest taxpayers.
-In 2006 the Legislature approved a phase-out for deaths after January 1, 2010.
+In 2006 the Legislature approved a phase-out of the estate tax for deaths after January 1, 2010.
 Because $950,000 of the value of most estates was exempt from the tax in 2005, the elimination of the tax benefits only those with significant accumulated wealth.
 The revenue from this tax, which peaked at $111 million in 2004, is lost to the state.
-Resulting budget cuts or tax increases place more costs on lower- and middle-income Oklahomans than did the estate.
+Resulting budget cuts or tax increases place more costs on lower- and middle-income Oklahomans than did the estate tax.